-Currently training at Sandra Singer Stage School, Scarlett Cecil has spent the last year touring with the Royal Shakespeare Company’s Matilda the Musical in the titular role.
+Currently training at Sandra Singer Stage School, Scarlett Cecil has spent the last year touring with the Royal Shakespeare Company’s Matilda The Musical in the titular role.
 Scarlett enjoyed visiting new places and venues on the tour, and both opening and press nights were just some of her highlights from the run.
-Taking time to speak with us, Scarlett chats about her previous screen work, starting her theatre career and touring with Matilda the Musical.
+Taking time to speak with us, Scarlett chats about her previous screen work, starting her theatre career and touring with the Royal Shakespeare Company’s Matilda The Musical.

 It went really well, and it was nice to see all the venues that we went to as most of them I’d never been to.
 It’s a great way to see different parts of the country.

 Do you remember how you felt when finding out you’d booked the role?